Kaanchi Thalaivan: Production

-Mahendran worked as an assistant director for this film.
+Kaanchi Thalaivan was produced under Mekala Pictures by its screenwriter M. Karunanidhi, director A. Kasilingam and politician Murasoli Maran.
+The film was originally set to be produced by its lead actor M. G. Ramachandran under Emgeeyaar Pictures before Mekala Pictures took over.
+Mahendran, who later became a successful screenwriter and director, worked as an assistant director for this film.
 Bajjaiah, an Andhra Pradesh-based police officer was chosen for a wrestling scene as Ramachandran's opponent because of his tall height and numerous wrestling medals.
-Ramachandran, also a skilled wrestler in real life, lifted Bajjaiah above his head and threw him down, which Bajjaiah remarked was the first time that ever happened to him.
+Ramachandran, himself a skilled wrestler, lifted Bajjaiah above his head and threw him down, which Bajjaiah remarked was the first time that ever happened to him.

 Soundtrack

 The music was composed by K. V. Mahadevan.